roshan/ben-mini.github.io/_posts/2024-09-14-building-firstmover.md

 FirstMover is a pretty simple app.
 [Here's the code for it](https://github.com/benfwalla/firstmover-api), if you're a programmer.
 Every 10 minutes, it scrapes StreetEasy for new listings.
 When it finds one, it sends a push notification to any user whose search criteria on FirstMover matches the listing.
 I built the v1 in a day, thanks to ChatGPT and some prior web scraping experience.
 For phone notifications, I used [Pushover](https://pushover.net/), a low-cost solution.

 Within a week, FirstMover found us an apartment.
-I responded instantly, booked a next-day tour, submitted my application, and got the place.
+I connected instantly, booked a next-day tour, submitted my application, and got the place.
 When I asked the broker why we were chosen, he said, "Well, you had good credit, but ***honestly, you were the first to respond***."
 That’s market validation, baby!

 My co-founder Justin and I are planning to productize FirstMover and offer it for $25/month.